tierdev/docs/content/basics.md

 occurs.

 An org _must_ be given a plan before you can track usage for it.
-Until then, any reservation you try to make for that org will fail.
+Until then, any feature check you try to make for that org will fail.
 (They haven't signed up for your service, so they can't use any paid features!)